OWASP/owasp-summit-2017/content/participant/ticket-8h/Ajay-Gupta.md

 when-day        : Tues
 ticket          : 1x8h
 status          : empty
-working-sessions : Cheat Sheets, Hands on Threat Modeling Juice Shop (Architecture), Hands on Threat Modeling Juice Shop (Deployment & Operations), Hands on Threat Modeling Juice Shop (New features)
+sessions : Cheat Sheets, Hands on Threat Modeling Juice Shop (Architecture), Hands on Threat Modeling Juice Shop (Deployment & Operations), Hands on Threat Modeling Juice Shop (New features)
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---